RyannKim327/DjangoPractice/ReadMe.md

 ---
 <h3 id="makemigrations">Make Migrations</h3>

 > `makemigrations` in Django is use to packaging up all the models in Django.
-Models defines as the datanbase in Django.
+Models defines as the database in Django.
 So after you create a models in python which can be found [here](#models), you need to execute it so that your database will be updated too.
 ```Bash
 python manage.py makemigrations
 ```
 ---
 <h3 id="db2admin">Database to admin</h3>

+> So, for you who want to see the database clear, just go to `http://127.0.0.1:8080/admin/` or to your localhost admin, and login your credentials used in [superuser](#admin-superuser).
+Then you may now see the tables existed, as well as the data you have.
 ---
 <h3 id="final">Other say</h3>

 > This program is not yet finish, I still in a way of learning, that's why I've done this like day by day.
-Big thanks to `Mr. Messiera` for helping us to learn this framework and providing some time to teach us.
-Specially on [CodeWithMosh](https://www.youtube.com/watch?v=rHux0gMZ3Eg).
+Big thanks to `Mr. Leonard Andrew Mesiera` for helping us to learn this framework and providing some time to teach us.
+Also on [CodeWithMosh](https://www.youtube.com/watch?v=rHux0gMZ3Eg)'s youtube channel.